edpackard/game-catalogue/backend/README.md

 ## Project Structure

+- `ai/` - All LLM functionality, including prompts and structured output schemas
 - `endpoints/` — All routes, controllers, services, and repositories
 - `data/` — Seed script and seed data
 - `prisma/` — Prisma schema and migrations